Homological stability for topological chiral homology of completions: The scanning map and closed manifolds

 \subsection{Homology fibrations}

-Homology fibrations were introduced in \cite{Mc1} and generalize the notion of quasi-fibration.
+Homology fibrations were introduced in \cite{Mc1} and are a homological version of a quasi-fibration.
 They are useful because they are more general than fibrations but one can still use the Serre spectral sequence to study the homology of the total space of a homology fibration.

-\begin{definition} A map $r : E \to B$ is a homology fibration if the inclusions of every fiber of $r$ into the corresponding homotopy fiber are homology equivalences.
-We call $r$ a homology fibration in a range $* \leq L$ if the inclusion of every fiber of $r$ into the corresponding homotopy fiber induces an isomorphism on homology groups $H_*$ for $* \leq L$. \end{definition}
+\begin{definition} A map $r : E \to B$ is a \emph{homology fibration} if the inclusions of every fiber of $r$ into the corresponding homotopy fiber are homology equivalences.

+We call $r$ a \emph{homology fibration in a range $* \leq L$} if the inclusion of every fiber of $r$ into the corresponding homotopy fiber induces an isomorphism on homology groups $H_*$ for $* < L$ and surjection for $*=L$.
+In other words, the relative homology vanishes for $* \leq L$. \end{definition}

-In Proposition 5.1 of \cite{Mc1}, McDuff gave a useful criterion for proving that a map is a homology fibration.
-Namely, she proved the following theorem.
+McDuff and Segal gave the following useful criterion for proving that a map is a homology fibration.